Wondering if visiting Havana solo is a good idea?

 You can get flights to Havana and Varadero for a reasonable price if you can travel a little bit outside the high season.

-Off the high season, hotel and accommodation prices are also lower, as well as restaurant prices.
+Outside the high season, hotel and accommodation prices are also lower, as are restaurant prices.

 Check prices from your airport of origin